Services

 You are provided a detailed report indicating the status of your pool and offered recommendations regarding areas of concern that may need to be addressed.
 Even when you think the pool is in great condition, a pool inspection can save you thousands of dollars by capturing the areas of your pool that may not be up to code or working properly.

-• An inspection of the roof decking from the attic
+• Inspection of the roof decking from the attic

-• A thermal imaging scan from the interior of the house
+• Thermal imaging scan from the interior of the house

-• Walking the surface of the roof to identify any deficiencies
+• Walking the roof surface to identify deficiencies

 This type of inspection is provided as a standalone service or automatically included in the price of residential home inspections with a pier and beam foundation.